 Michael Mann’s films are sexy, cool, gritty, slick, angry, and sometimes neon.
 He’s a filmmaker who is often eager to teach us the true meaning of heartache, and plenty of ’80s and ’90s kids owe professional directing careers to his stylistic pathfinding.
 Not to mention everyone who loved Drive.

-He’s also a frustrating director because his output is relatively infrequent (11 movies in 34 years), yet he’s greatly consistent in the kinds of stories that he reaches for.
+He’s also a frustrating director because his output is relatively infrequent (eleven movies in thirty-four years), yet he’s greatly consistent in the kinds of stories that he reaches for.
 Men, usually desperate, always driven, reaching for something far beyond themselves.
 Exploring that ground has yielded some truly excellent cinematic experiences and killer moments over the past three decades.

 So here’s a bit of free film school (for filmmakers and fans alike) from a man who likes playing with shadows.

-It Takes a Lot to Get to Thief
+1. It takes a lot to get to Thief

 The Criterion’s synopsis of Mann’s debut feature (spine #691), begins, “The contemporary American auteur Michael Mann burst out of the gate, his bold artistic sensibility fully formed, with Thief, his debut feature.”